Lezcano/GPIOServer/README.md

 using any web browser.

 In addition to the web server, the project supplies programs that communicate with the server directly.
-Knowing the IP address of the Raspberry Pi system, the user can use these commands to remotely read and control GPIO settings without using a browser.
+The user can use these commands to remotely read and control GPIO settings without using a browser.
 The commands can be run at the command line, and may be embedded into scripts as needed.

 ## Integrating with your product application